-Enterprise Community Loan Fund, Inc. (sometimes referred to as "ECLF," "we," "our," or "us"), a 501(c)(3) non-profit corporation located in Columbia, Maryland, and organized under the laws of Maryland, is issuing up to \$100 million of Enterprise Community Impact Notes (each, a "Note" and, collectively, the "Notes"), the proceeds of which are used primarily to make loans to community-based, non-profit, and mission-aligned for-profit, affordable housing and community facility developers, with the intent of increasing the stock and improving the quality of affordable housing and community facilities in the communities they serve.
+Enterprise Community Loan Fund, Inc. (sometimes referred to as "ECLF," "we," "our," or "us"), a 501(c)(3) nonprofit corporation located in Columbia, Maryland, and organized under the laws of Maryland, is issuing up to \$100 million of Enterprise Community Impact Notes (each, a "Note" and, collectively, the "Notes"), the proceeds of which are used primarily to make loans to community-based, nonprofit, and mission-aligned for-profit, affordable housing and community and commercial facility developers, with the intent of increasing the stock and improving the quality of affordable housing and community and commercial facilities in the communities they serve.

-We currently offer the Notes directly through ECLF and, in the future, we may offer the Notes through registered brokerdealer(s).
+We currently offer the Notes directly through ECLF and, in the future, we may offer the Notes through registered broker-dealer(s).
 Notes offered by us directly are referred to in this prospectus as "Direct Issue Notes" or "Direct Issue."
-See "Distribution" on page 35 and "Investor Guide" beginning on page 36.
+See "Distribution" on page 34 and "Investor Guide" beginning on page 35.
 The expenses of this offering, including any fees for broker-dealer(s) with which we may contract in the future, are paid from our operating funds.
 As a result, we receive 100% of the proceeds from this offering.
 We intend that the proceeds will be used primarily as loan capital.
-A portion of the proceeds may also be used to purchase securities or other assets that will be utilized to support ECLF's lending activities.
-See "Use of Proceeds" on page 16.
+A portion of the proceeds may also be used to purchase securities or other assets that will be utilized to support ECLF's lending activities, or to make loans to our parent, Enterprise Community Investment, Inc. ("Investment"), or other entities within the Enterprise organization, all of which share a common mission.
+See "Use of Proceeds" on page 12.
 This offering is not underwritten.